top of page

 Lifecycles & Food Chains

-Go on a minibeast hunt, sort and classify minibeasts and then learn about the lifecycle of a plant and animal.
+Go on a minibeast hunt, sort and classify minibeasts and then learn about the lifecycle of a plant.
 Find out how plants and animals depend on one another by creating food chains.

 .png)